frgfm/tech-brewing/_posts/2022-05-29-laptop-selection.md

 A **Graphical Processing Unit (GPU)* is optimized for parallel operations**.
 In 3D rendering or gaming, the computer needs to perform computation for each pixel (position, texture, lighting, etc.).
 Each of those pixel computations is independent, in the sense, that two neighbouring pixels don't need the RGB value of their neighbour to compute theirs.

 If we leave it up to the CPU to do this, as mentioned, the task parallelisation is quite limited.
-While CPU cores are more powerful, a modern GPU has several thousands of weaker ones, that's why it's well suited for this type of tasks.
+While CPU cores are more powerful, a modern GPU has several thousands of weaker ones, that's why it's well suited for this type of tasks :joystick:

 <details>
   <summary>Key specifications of a GPU</summary>